Strange stars admixed with mirror dark matter: confronting observations of XTE J1814-338: Equation of State of Strange Quark Matter and Mirror Dark Matter

 The theoretical framework of MDM is reviewed in detail in Refs. \cite{Foot2004,Foot2014,Berezhiani2004,Berezhiani2018}, among others.
 In this study, we assume the simplest case in which the microphysics of MDM mirrors that of ordinary matter, implying that MDM follows the same EOS as SQM.
 This means that the mirror SQM (mirror up ($u'$), down ($d'$), and strange ($s'$) quarks) is governed by the same thermodynamic principles as ordinary SQM.

 In the minimal parity-symmetric extension of the Standard Model, the gauge group is doubled, $G \otimes G$, where $G$ represents the Standard Model gauge group.
 This symmetry ensures that the interactions within the mirror sector are identical to those in the ordinary sector, except for the handedness of the interactions.
-Consequently, the EOS for MDM is identical to that of SQM.
+Consequently, the EOS for the mirror SQM is identical to that of SQM.

+Recent studies, such as those by Liu et al. \cite{Liu2024a} and Mariani et al. \cite{Mariani2024}, have demonstrated the critical role of the dark matter self-interaction cross-section constraint ($\sigma/m$) in determining the observable properties of compact stars.
+This constraint, derived from galaxy cluster observations, provides a range ($\sigma/m \sim 0.1-10 \, \mathrm{cm^2/g}$) \cite{Tulin2018} that aligns with both astrophysical data and theoretical models.

+For MDM, the cross-section constraint derived from galaxy clusters observations might be related to the QCD scale of it ($\Lambda'$).
+Mohapatra et al. \cite{Mohapatra2002} found that for scenarios with appreciable mirror symmetry breaking, e.g., the QCD scale of the MDM ($\Lambda'$) is 30 times the ordinary matter ($\Lambda$), the mirror hydrogen atoms could satisfy the cross-section constraint derived from galaxy clusters observations.
+In this case, the maximum mass and the radius of the pure MSSs will be smaller than ordinary SSs (just like the case of mirror NSs \cite{Hippert2022}), and the structure of the MDM admixed SSs will also be changed significantly (like MDM admixed NSs \cite{Hippert2023}).

+However, Mohapatra and Nussinov \cite{Mohapatra2018} found that to fulfill the observation of $n-n'$($n'$ is the mirror neutron) oscillations, a very precise mirror symmetry is required (same result is found by Berezhiani \cite{Berezhiani2019}), which leads the result that the cross-section of mirror hydrogen atoms is much higher than the upper bound from galaxy clusters observations.
+Nevertheless, Mohapatra and Nussinov \cite{Mohapatra2018} proposed that if most of the MDM in galaxies and galaxy clusters reside in collisonless stars and not in gas, the cross-section constraint could be satisfied for mirror scenarios with precise mirror symmetry.

+Thus, considering the current status about the study of the cross-section constraint to MDM, we will use the symmetric model ($\Lambda'=\Lambda$, where the EOS for the mirror SQM is the same as that of ordinary SQM) following Mohapatra and Nussinov \cite{Mohapatra2018} and Berezhiani \cite{Berezhiani2019} in this paper.

-\subsection{Interaction Between SQM and MDM}
+\subsection{Interaction between SQM and MDM}

 In our model, SQM and MDM interact solely through gravitational forces.
-Although the neutron–mirror neutron mixing has been widely studied \cite{ Berezhiani2006,Berezhiani2009,Goldman2019,McKeen2021,Goldman2022}, the nature of direct interaction between quarks and mirror quarks remains speculative and unstudied.
+Although the neutron–mirror neutron mixing has been widely studied \cite{Berezhiani2006,Berezhiani2009,Goldman2019,McKeen2021,Goldman2022}, the nature of direct interaction between quarks and mirror quarks remains speculative and unstudied.
 However, if quark-mirror quark interactions exist, they are expected to be weak enough to be neglected in our study, as suggested by Berezhiani et al. \cite{Berezhiani2021}.
 Therefore, we model the star as a two-component system, where the gravitational coupling between the SQM core and the MDM halo governs the overall structure and dynamics of the star.